Nostea/Nostea/README.md

 ### Hi there, I'm Anna! 👋

 I'm a Berlin based web developer.
-Recently I've turned my love for creative design and problem solving into a career as a frontend developer.
+Recently I've turned my love for creative design and problem solving into a career as a fullstack web developer.

 ### Tech Stack